cypher000000/-openprovider-devops-assesment/solution.md

-## My solution to the openproviders assesment
+## My solution to the openprovider's tasks

 1. Dockerfile: Multi-stage build and run this application
   - ```docker build -t sbank-api .```